1968–69 ABA season

 The 1968–69 ABA season was the second season for the American Basketball Association.
-Two teams relocated: Minnesota Muskies became the Miami Floridians.
-The Pittsburgh Pipers moved to Minnesota and became the Minnesota Pipers.
-Two others relocated within their territory.
-The Anaheim Amigos became the Los Angeles Stars.
-The New Jersey Americans became the New York Nets.
-The season ended with the Oakland Oaks capturing their first ABA championship.
+Two teams relocated: Minnesota Muskies became the Miami Floridians, while the Pittsburgh Pipers moved to Minnesota and became the Minnesota Pipers.
+Two others relocated within their territory, with the Anaheim Amigos becoming the Los Angeles Stars and the New Jersey Americans became the New York Nets.
+These moves to perceived better locations, alongside the arrival of Rick Barry to play with the Oakland Oaks, led the league having optimism for its second season.
+The season ended with the Oakland Oaks capturing the first ABA championship.
+Months later, the Oaks elected to relocate to Washington, D.C. with the purchase of the team by Earl Foreman.